TheolZacharopoulos/uva-st-ma2-2/assignment-5/README.md

 systems the timings are about equal, the differences are neglible.

-The performance for the modified version was worse before but we added some (premature?) optimisations that reduce extensibility slightly, but boosts performance up to the original `Lecture5.hs` standards.
-We sacrifice extensibility as we now require an implementation of a share function alongside the `Constrnt` representation for new constraints, for technical details see `Lecture5_2.hs`.
+The performance for the modified version was worse before but we added some optimisations so it is on par with the original `Lecture5.hs`.
+For the record, the performance gain from the optimisations has resulted in a decrease in run-time by at least 50%.
+The price for this is an extra cost in the modifiability/extensibility department as we now require an implementation of a 'share' function alongside the `Constrnt` type as the representation for new constraints.
+For technical details see `Lecture5_2.hs`.

 **Time spent: 6 hours**